Attention#

 Key Matrix#

-The key matrix contains all candidate stored patterns, may be derived from data, physics-based models, analogs, etc.
+The key matrix contains all candidate stored analogs in the reference (memory), may be derived from data, physics-based models, analogs, etc.,

 \[\begin{split} \mathbf{K}_{N \times d} = \begin{bmatrix} k_{11} & k_{12} & \cdots & k_{1d} \\ k_{21} & k_{22} & \cdots & k_{2d} \\ \vdots & \vdots & \ddots & \vdots \\ k_{N1} & k_{N2} & \cdots & k_{Nd} \end{bmatrix} \end{split}\]

-where, \(N\) is the number of stored patterns, row \(i\) represents stored pattern \(i\), and each row is paired with an associated value
+where, \(N\) is the number of stored analogs, row \(i\) represents stored analog \(i\), and each row is paired with an associated value.

 Value Vector#

-The value vector contains the information associated with each stored key.
+The value vector contains the information associated with each stored analog key.
+For simplicity, we begin with scalar values.
+Vector-valued outputs generalize this formulation directly.

 \[\begin{split} \mathbf{V}_{N \times 1} = \begin{bmatrix} v_1 \\ v_2 \\ \vdots \\ v_N \end{bmatrix} \end{split}\]